 After the conference, the Licensee will receive a confirmation letter of what was discussed at the conference.

 If you ever receive such a letter, you should IMMEDIATELY contact us, or another attorney who is familiar with firearms laws, to represent you.
-Prince Law Offices, P.C., has attorneys ready to protect your rights and interests if any issues should arise during a compliance inspection.
+Civil Rights Defense Firm, P.C., has attorneys ready to protect your rights and interests if any issues should arise during a compliance inspection.
 All too often, over-zealous BATFE agents trample the rights of the unwary FFL and start making threats, when the FFL complied with the regulations and record-keeping requirements but the BATFE’s records are in error.
 When you want attorneys who aren’t intimidated by the BATFE, contact us.